 These drugs reduce the occurrence or severity of arrhythmias.

-Some arrhythmias caused by cardiac sarcoidosis may need to be treated with a minimally invasive technique called radio-frequency ablation to block abnormal electrical signaling pathways in the heart.
+Some arrhythmias caused by cardiac sarcoidosis may need to be treated with a minimally invasive technique called radio-frequency ablation to block abnormal electrical signalling pathways in the heart.

 An ICD is similar to a pacemaker but can deliver an electrical shock, when needed, to restore normal heart rhythms.
 An ICD may be necessary for patients with more dangerous arrhythmias which can stop the heartbeat, such as ventricular fibrillation.